gitaroktato/cucumber-toxiproxy-example/ARTICLE.md

 # Conclusion

-### Why can't I just use integration tests and mocks?
+## Why can't I just use integration tests and mocks?
 Drives are just a black box.
 They contain a lot of surprises you wouldn't expect.
 Creating a programmable mock involves a lot of assumptions on how the driver is going to behave.
 The approach above gives you space for a lot of exploration.
 It's required to fully understand your driver's limitations on handling connection failures.

-### What's with toxiproxy-node-client?
+## What's with toxiproxy-node-client?
-Unfortunately using [toxiproxy-node-client][toxiproxy-node-client]
+Unfortunately using [toxiproxy-node-client][toxiproxy-node-client] didn't end up very well, so I decided implementing my own client call in `Before` `BeforeAll` `AfterAll`.

+## Why don't we use circuit breakers?
+Good point!
+I plan to continute in another article showing how the issues above can be solved with them.

 ## Drawbacks
-Serivces recover after a certain period.
-That period can be different on each environment ... (#TODO) It's not really a good idea to connect failure detection with some kind-of action if your traffic doesn't have stable characteristics.
+* Serivces recover after a certain period.
+That period can be different on each environment.
+This needs careful fine-tuning of all timeout & grace period related configurations.
+* It's not really a good idea to connect failure detection with some kind-of action if your traffic doesn't have stable characteristics.
+For instance detecting write failures should not be tightly bound to write attempts unless there's a decent traffic for write attempts.

 [1]: https://github.com/gitaroktato/cucumber-toxiproxy-example